Don’t Be Scared—They Can Hear You!

 These black-box algorithms claim to know not just the exact place and time in which a crime will occur, but even what kinds of crime to expect.
 Police work is so reactionary both ideologically and literally that profiling-by-software is still being sold as progressive: Ralph Clark calls his new toy the democratization of intelligence, providing every cop with their “own personal virtual crime analyst.”

 Virtual analysts, or virtual crimes?
 Predictive policing, by definition, profiles communities—or in the parlance of both HunchLab and antiterrorism operations, “cells”—according to crimes that have literally never happened.
-The CPD, who refer to their intelligence hubs as “mini war rooms,” already keep a so-called “heat list,” an algorithmically compiled record of potential criminals in the city.
+The CPD, which refers to their intelligence hubs as “mini war rooms,” already keeps a so-called “heat list,” an algorithmically compiled record of potential criminals in the city.

 This isn’t something that can be ameliorated by Silicon Valley’s standard iterative improvements.
 Algorithms will always be biased as long as biased humans are in charge of the inputs, as engineers across Silicon Valley, from Microsoft’s antisemitic Tay to Amazon’s sexist recruitment AI, are having to learn and re-learn.
 They map onto the expectations of their creators and users, not the world itself.
 This is especially true in a law enforcement context: these systems model the crimes police are looking for, not crime as it really exists.
-It’s why cops don’t knock down the doors on the Gold Coast threatening families over tax evasion, drug abuse, or casual daylight speeding, and why the Chicago Board Options Exchange is still allowed to exist.
 It’s hard to find an unbiased algorithm in practice.
 It’s just as hard in theory.

 HunchLab hasn’t exactly given us a reason to trust them.
 They named themselves HunchLab, after all, which is either naïve to the Constitution or abrasively flippant towards it: Terry v.
 Ohio in 1968 defined a “hunch” as an “inchoate and unparticularized suspicion,” specifically failing to meet even the standards of that oft-abused “reasonable suspicion.”
 Hunches—like “intuitions, gut feelings and sixth sense”—are totally illegal.
 Then again, maybe that’s why ShotSpotter changed the name soon after the acquisition: HunchLab is now called ShotSpotter Missions™️.